Your Counseling and Support Team

-The Counseling and Support team includes highly trained professionals dedicated to providing the support you need.
-Whether you are newly diagnosed or are already part of our Gilchrist family, our grief counselors, volunteers, child life specialist and Palliative Care team are here to help.
+There is no need to face your grief alone.
+Gilchrist is here to help.
+The Counseling and Support team includes master’s trained professionals dedicated to providing the support you need.
+Whether you are newly diagnosed or already part of our Gilchrist family, our grief counselors, volunteers, and child life specialists are here to assist.

 Our master’s trained grief counselors offer support before and after a loss.
-Also, they provide one-on-one counseling, support groups and events.
+They provide one-on-one counseling, support groups and events.

-Our child life specialist is uniquely attuned to the individual social and emotional needs of children.
-Therefore, they will work to help them sort out their feelings, most often through play and imagination.
-The child life specialist also works with siblings and other young family members impacted by a child’s illness and impending death.
+Our child life specialists are uniquely attuned to the individual social and emotional needs of children.
+They will work to help them sort out their feelings, most often through play and imagination.
+Child life specialists also work with siblings and other young family members impacted by a child’s illness and impending death.